MINNESOTA JUNIOR BOWLERS TOUR

 RULE 1.
 ELIGIBILITY / CERTIFICATION OF TOURNAMENT

-- The MJBT is open to all bowlers that are USBC sanctioned/certified.
+- The MJBT is open to all bowlers that are USBC Youth sanctioned.
 Participants are not required to be a Minnesota resident.
 Non – sanctioned bowlers may participate by paying their USBC sanction fee during check-in for the event that the bowler is participating in.
-No participant shall have reached his or her 20th birthday as of August 1st, 2017.
+No participant shall have reached his or her 20th birthday as of August 1st, 2023.
 Any member under suspension from MJBT and/or USBC is not eligible to participate in any MJBT event until said suspensions are lifted.

 - This tournament is certified by the United States Bowling Congress.
 All players are expected / required to follow all rules of the USBC and MJBT during competition.